By KEITH PEEL, Contributing Writer

 Not only was he one of the best college players of all time – Naismith Hall of Fame inductee in 1993 – but was a standout professional player as well.
 He was voted American Basketball Association Rookie of the Year in 1971 and was a 6 time ABA All-Star and was also named an NBA All-Star.
 His ABA and NBA combined 27,482 points would place him in eleventh place on the ABA/NBA combined career scoring list ahead of players like Oscar Robertson, Elvin Hayes, Tim Duncan and John Havlicek.

 So what’s up with the snub on all the so-called ” greatest” lists from national media outlets?
 Do they not watch basketball?
 Do they have no appreciation for players that played prior to the 1990’s?
 Is there truly a University of Kentucky bias factor?
+True basketball fans who go to the extend of having their very own march madness brackets would not have made a mistake like this.

 Knowing that Dan Issel is a Naismith Hall of Fame player and that his statistics are better than many of the players on those lists one can only think that these particular writers have no appreciation for college basketball before the 1990s or they truly are biased against UK Basketball.